python/mypy/mypyc/doc/dev-intro.md

 * Compile the generated C code using a C compiler (`mypyc.build`).

+## Inspecting Generated C

+It's often useful to inspect the C code genenerate by mypyc to debug issues.
+Mypyc stores the generated C code as `build/__native.c`.
+Compiled native functions have the prefix `CPyDef_`, while wrapper functions used for calling functions from interpreted Python code have the `CPyPy_` prefix.

 ## Useful Background Information

 Beyond the mypy documentation, here are some things that are helpful to